NethServer/docs/administrator-manual/en/mail.rst

 * IMAP [#IMAP]_ (recommended)
 * POP3 [#POP3]_ (obsolete)

-For security reasons, all protocols require encryption by default.
+For security reasons, all protocols require STARTTLS encryption by default.
 The :guilabel:`Allow unencrypted connections`, disables this important requirement, and allows passing clear-text passwords and mail contents on the network.

 .. warning:: Do not allow unencrypted connections on production
              environments!